Budibase/website/content/blog/data/create-forms-for-sql-databases.md

 As you can see, these screens are used to create, read, delete and update data for two tables.

-These are our SQL tables:
+These are the [database schemas](https://budibase.com/blog/data/what-is-a-database-schema/) for our SQL tables:

 * Posts
   * ID